Dental HMO vs. PPO Plans: What Are the Differences?

 In a nutshell, the differences between DHMO and DPPO plans are cost and flexibility.

-What are the main differences between a DHMO and DPPO plan?
+What are the main differences between a Dental HMO and Dental PPO plan?

-When you’re comparing a DHMO to a DPPO you will want to know the key differences between them.
+When you’re comparing a dental HMO plan to a dental PPO plan you will want to know the key differences between them.
 These are the features of the plans that make them distinct from each other.
 These may help you decide which type of dental plan is a better fit for your needs.
 Let’s compare these plans based on the following:

 - Annual maximum